SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 **Description**

-Implement a new API relying on COAR Notify protocol to add new content to archive or to link content to metadata
+Add support for the COAR Notify protocol in the SWH Archive to allow partners to notify us new relations between software source code artifacts and external entities, especially scholarly publications and scientific papers.

 **Includes work**

-- Implement and deploy new API
+- Implement the basic use case allowing partners to notify the archive of software mentions in scientific papers
 - Document it and test it with user
 - Add requirements for production usage (monitoring, alerting, integration tests)